dojo/docs/developer/a11y-requirements.rst

 Visible at various font sizes
 -----------------------------

 Some users set their browser to use larger font sizes.
 All of the Dojo components should render and work properly at larger and smaller font sizes.
 In order for the user's font size preference to work, Dojo should use relative font sizes with em and % units, and avoid fixed font sizes such as 12px or 10pt.
 Items such as the size of the color palette square or checkbox and radio button may be defined using fixed sizes since they do not need to change in response to larger font sizes.
-While fixed sizes can be used for margins and padding, note that the margin or padding will no longer change in relation to the font size which may affect the overall visual look and feel.
+While fixed sizes can be used for margins and padding, note that the margin or padding will no longer change in relation to the font size, which may affect the overall visual look and feel.
 In addition, larger or smaller fonts may cause line wrapping within components so keep that in mind when implementing specific layouts and placement.
 Make certain that any parameters to widgets that are used to specify height and width can accept and respond to relative sizes.

 How to Test
 ~~~~~~~~~~~